Dhiraj240/CelebsScrapped/README.md

-# CelebsScrapped
-Scrapping of common online imbd data to provide celebrity database
+# Web-scrapping and storage database creation